Nursing School Scholarships and Financial Aid

 Nursing Specialty Scholarships

-Many organizations offer nursing financial aid for nurses who plan to practice in a particular field of nursing.
-These kinds of nursing school scholarships are often in honor of a practitioner or leader who made a significant contribution to the field or to a professional association.
+Many organizations offer nursing financial aid for nurses who plan to practice in a specialty field.
+These nursing school scholarships often honor a practitioner or leader who significantly contributed to the field or a professional association.

 State or School Specific Nursing Scholarships